Barton Farms' story

 Barton Farms set the following project aim for their grant investment:

-"To reduce cultivations and further enhance an ongoing change into controlled traffic farming practises.
+"To reduce cultivations and further enhance an ongoing change into controlled traffic farming practices.
 The primary aims are to improve farm efficiency, whist reducing co2 emissions, and enhancing the soil biota.
 Reduced cultivation will stabilise soils reducing water erosion through run off and leaching."

 The project improved the efficiency and profitiability of farming due to a reduced number of runs needed to be made and improved plant rooting as a direct result of the direct/strip tillage drilling along with controlled traffic farming.
 The plants have been able to root much more successfully than before due to reduced cultivations and less compacted soil, thus improving nutrient uptake and reduced leaching.